-We also have a video ready for you to learn the basic Spanish food vocabulary!
+Check out this video to learn the basic Spanish food vocabulary.

-Looking at a menu, you will usually see some familiar foods.
-But, depending upon the region, they use local Spanish words for dishes.
+Looking at the menu, you will probably see some familiar words for Spanish food.
+But, depending on the region, you will find local Spanish words for popular Spanish dishes.

 If you want to try something typical of the place, you can ask: